 Objective

-Set up the operational infrastructure for a threat hunting programme.
+Set up the operational infrastructure for a threat hunting program.
 By the end of this lab, you have: 8 custom hunting queries in the Sentinel Hunting blade, a DepartingEmployees watchlist, a hunt log watchlist, and your first completed hunt with documented findings.

 Required: Microsoft Sentinel workspace with populated data (SigninLogs, AuditLogs, CloudAppEvents minimum).
 Security Contributor role.